-1) No parts of the CoC's 20 counties have their own public health department.
-The entire CoC falls under the PA Dept of Health (DOH).
-Throughout the COVID-19 pandemic, the CoC strengthened its relationship with DOH & PA Dept. of Human Services (DHS), including participation in the State's Sheltering Task Force, which included the distribution of safety planning protocols, ID of shelter needs, & procurement of resources.
+1+2) No parts of the CoC's 20-county geography have their own public health dept. The CoC falls under the PA Dept of Health (DOH).
+PA DOH & DHS are both integral agencies in the response/prevention of infectious diseases & oversee public health activities.
+Throughout COVID, the CoC strengthened its relationship w/DOH & DHS, including participation in the State's Sheltering Task Force (TF), which included the distribution of safety planning protocols, ID of shelter needs, & procurement of resources.
 The information resulting from this partnership helped decrease the spread of COVID-19 & ensured safety measures were implemented.

-During the height of COVID, the CoC established procedures, in partnership with DOH/DHS, that will be redeployed in the case of future outbreaks, including: communication procedures to gather info from State/CDC/HUD & disseminate info quickly to providers via: CoC Office Hours; online communication platforms (Slack, email mailing list); & CoC regional meetings.
+During the height of COVID, the CoC established procedures, in partnership w/DOH+DHS, that will be redeployed in the case of future outbreaks, including: communication procedures to gather info from State/CDC/HUD & quickly disseminate info to providers.
 These communication enhancements adopted during COVID will allow the CoC to respond quickly during a future public health crisis.
-CoC staff & CoC members have participated in the state's mass care exercises, which include mock simulations for responding to various types of disasters, including addressing sheltering & food needs.